adrianmarino/datitos/README.md

 ### Optimization report

-Generate plots for specified an optuna study:
+Generate plots for an specified optuna study.
+Next you can see generated plots for study16 (Best accuracy):

 #### Validation accuracy distribution